rcarrata/rcarrata.github.io/_posts/2023-05-02-aro-submariner.md

 ROSA or **[Red Hat OpenShift on AWS](https://docs.openshift.com/rosa/rosa_architecture/rosa-understanding.html)** is fully-managed, turnkey application platform that allows you to focus on delivering value to your customers by building and deploying applications.

-Let's discover how to set up RHACM Submariner for connecting overlay networking for ARO and ROSA cluster!
+Let's discover how to set up RHACM Submariner for connecting overlay networking between ARO and ROSA clusters!

 ## Prerequisites